swcarpentry/DEPRECATED-boot-camps/data/MissingData.md

     >>> print stars.find_one({'Distance':None})

 Note that while both versions of our document don't define a distance, in the original one we didn't define a distance at all, whereas in our new one, we have a distance whose value is undefined.
-We can see the difference as follows,

-    >>> print stars.find_one({'Distance':{'$exists':False}})

-This returns no document as it only succeeds if there is a document that has no `Distance` field.

 The presence of `null` also affects the behaviour of operators.
 If we count the number of stars we have we get,

-    >>> print docs.count()
+    >>> print stars.count()

 If we now query the number of stars which have a distance greater than or equal to 0, we get,